-More educational benefits and information devoted to veterans and active duty military at ASUMH is available at http://www.asumh.edu/financial_aid/veterans-affairs.dot.
+More educational benefits and information devoted to veterans, veteran's dependents and active duty military at ASUMH is available at asumh.edu/vets and gibill.va.gov.

 Workforce Innovative and Opportunity ACT (WIOA)

 The program is designed to help low-income or unemployed persons.
 Students should contact the WIOA office at their local Arkansas Workforce Center for application information (870-425-3385).